Bitcoin Halving Dates: Bitcoin Halving 2024

 If you’ve been in crypto long, you’ve probably heard the phrase “Bitcoin halving.”
 Typically it comes up in relation to price action in the broader crypto market.

 The Bitcoin code has a fundamental rule of a maximum of 21 million coins.
-Introducing fresh Bitcoin into circulation occurs through crypto mining, wherein miners undertake the responsibility of upholding and safeguarding the Bitcoin ledger and receive newly minted Bitcoin as their reward.
+Fresh Bitcoin is introduced into circulation through crypto mining, through which miners are responsible for upholding and safeguarding the Bitcoin ledger and receiving newly minted Bitcoin as their reward.

-Roughly every four years, a mining reward halving takes place, leading to a reduction in the rate of new Bitcoin entering the market.
-This process is expected to continue until the year 2140, when the final Bitcoin is mined, and no further supply is created.
+Roughly every four years, a mining reward halving occurs, reducing the rate of new Bitcoin entering the market.
+This process is expected to continue until the year 2140 when the final Bitcoin is mined, and no further supply is created.
 So, when is the next Bitcoin halving?

 Market anticipation for the 2024 halving